Hell Is for Heroes (band): Early days

-Will McGonagle and Joe Birch were previously in the British band Symposium.
+Will McGonagle (guitar) and Joe Birch (drums) were previously in the British band Symposium.
 Their final release was in 1999 and, by the end of 2000, due to personal and musical differences, and problems with their record label, they had split up.
-Before long they joined up with their former school friends, James Findlay and Tom O'Donoghue, to form what would become with Hell is for Heroes, but they still lacked a lead singer.
-Justin Schlosberg was recruited through mutual friends.
+Within two years, McGonagle and Birch began rehearsing with their former school friends, James Findlay (bass) and Tom O'Donoghue (guitar) with no intention to release any music.
+During a night out, they met Justin Schlosberg, formerly of the Raindogs, who joined as vocalist and they began taking the band seriously.
+They took the name "Hell Is for Heroes" in reference to the 1962 film of the same name, which Birch had read about in a book about films.
+In January 2001, they had performed their first gig at The Half Moon in Putney, London with minimal attendance.
+The first songs they wrote as a band were "Night Vision" and "I Can Climb Mountains".

-In January 2001, they had performed their first gig at The Half Moon in Putney, London.
-In March that year they toured as support for Sunna, along with Biffy Clyro, and at the end of that tour they had recruited a loyal fan base which meant the band caught the attention of major record labels.
+In March that year they toured as support for Sunna, along with Biffy Clyro.
 In July 2001, they signed with EMI.
 It took all that year before Hell Is for Heroes released their debut single on Superior Quality Recordings.
 It was a double A-side, featuring two songs that would later appear on their debut album, "Sick/Happy" and "Cut Down".
+They recorded their debut album at the beginning of September 2001.
+While recording the September 11 attacks occurred, leading the band renamed many of their songs and changed many of their lyrics, due to references to the World Trade Center and jumping off of buildings.

+In October and November, they toured the United Kingdom supporting American Hi-Fi then Three Doors Down.
+These were followed by a tour with Errortype: Eleven and Hundred Reasons, then various supporting Sparta, the Icarus Line, Murderdolls and Papa Roach.
 The band next released "You Drove Me To It" with the B-sides "Things Fall Apart" and "Kill the Silence" in January 2002.
 That year saw the release of two more singles, "I Can Climb Mountains" and "Nightvision".
 The latter track included "Folded Paper Figures" on the B-side, which became popular with their fanbase, and was later re-recorded and used on their second album.